uit-hdl/chatbot-for-mental-health/src/research/overseers/files/prompt-templates/source-fidelity/swift_judge_source_fidelity_v0.md

 ## Example 1

-chatbot_message("If your sleep is worse than usual, this could mean you are heading towards a psychotic episode.")
+chatbot_message("If your sleeswift_judge_source_fidelity_v0.mdp is worse than usual, this could mean you are heading towards a psychotic episode.")

 source("...
 Disrupted sleep patterns in schizophrenia may indicate an impending